mas-cli/mas/README.md

 </summary>

-`mas list` outputs all the applications on your Mac that were installed from the Mac App Store.
+`mas list` outputs all the applications on your Mac that were installed from the App Store.

 ```console
 $ mas list